 These questions provide the foundation for setting OKRs for the next cycle, can stifle sandbagging and encourage more ambition.
 As Larry Page says in Measure What Matters, “If you set a crazy, ambitious goal and miss it, you’ll still achieve something remarkable.”

 Where can I get more information?

 What sort of OKR cycle are you on?
-Are you checking in weekly or at least regularly?
-Let us know by emailing us here.
+Let us know if you’re checking in weekly, or at least regularly?

 Or, if you’re looking for an OKR coach, check this out.